MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/azuread-msoline-cmdlet-map.md

 ms.author: eunicewaweru
 ---

-# Find Azure AD and MSOnline cmdlets in Microsoft Graph PowerShell
+# Find Microsoft Entra ID and MSOnline cmdlets in Microsoft Graph PowerShell

 You can use this map of Azure AD PowerShell and MSOnline cmdlets to find the cmdlets that you need in the [Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/overview).
 For more information about the new cmdlets, see [Get started with the Microsoft Graph PowerShell SDK](/graph/powershell/get-started).

+<a name='azure-ad-to-microsoft-graph-powershell-by-category'></a>

-## Azure AD to Microsoft Graph PowerShell by category
+## Microsoft Entra ID to Microsoft Graph PowerShell by category

-The following is the categorization of the Azure AD cmdlets.
+The following is the categorization of the Microsoft Entra cmdlets.
 Select a category to use the cmdlets

 :::row:::
     :::column:::